sobaq/vanity-age/Readme.md

 for information about fnmatch.

-The output is identical to `age-keyen`.
+The output is identical to `age-keygen`.